b43r/calibre-web/README.md

 ## Features

 - Display cover images
-- Display Calibre metadata title, author, language and description
+- Display Calibre metadata (title, author, language and description)
-- Download of all available formats
+- Download of ebooks in all available formats
 - List of authors
 - Display all books of an author